wp-plugins/sovay/readme.txt

 ####Access Your Sites Securely Without Password Hassles

-Once you and your sites are Sovay Secure, you can:
+Once you and your sites are Sovay Secure, put Sovay to work.
 <ul>
 <li>Login once at Sovay.press and access all your sites automatically</li>
 <li>Avoid the cost and hassle of obtaining and managing SSL certificates for your sites</li>